 As hiking season gets underway – it’s time to honor hour the real angels of the trail.
-Search and rescue (SAR) are the life blood of the backcountry and wilderness emergency response.
-Even so there is a lot of misinformation about how SAR works and what they do.
-The information in this article is predominately collected from west coast SAR organizations and although much of this common across the US – there are likely to be regional variations.
-Remember most SAR organizations are volunteer.
-If you hike in the the back country consider making a donation to your local SAR organization – they may be the ones saving your life.
+Search and rescue (SAR) are the lifeblood of the backcountry and wilderness emergency response.
+Even so, there is a lot of misinformation about how SAR works and what they do.
+The information in this article is predominately collected from west coast SAR organizations and although much of this is common across the US – there are likely to be regional variations.
+Remember most SAR organizations are volunteers.
+If you hike in the backcountry consider making a donation to your local SAR organization – they may be the ones saving your life.

 When to call SAR